Epitranscriptomics and the emerging roles of

 The invention of single-base-resolution RNA modification (epitranscriptome) sequencing has revealed great insights into epitranscriptomic regulation of cellular processes.
 For instance, our lab developed m6A-crosslinking-exonuclease (m6ACE) sequencing for quantitative single-base-resolution mapping of transcriptome-wide RNA methylation profiles.
 Using m6ACE, we generated the first ever human atlas of RNA methylomes distinct to each and every RNA writer or eraser known thus far.
 Insights garnered from this atlas allowed us to challenge the notion that erasers mediate cycles of methylation reversal and furthermore, thereby redefining their functional roles as suppressors of aberrant RNA methylation (Koh et al. 2019).
 Therefore, this highlights the importance of resolution in epitranscriptome sequencing.

-Given that there are many other RNA modifications that still lack a precise mapping method, we are interested in developing more tools to sequence other RNA modifications of interest at single-base resolution.
+Given that there are many other RNA modifications that still lack a precise mapping method, we are interested in developing more tools to sequence other RNA modifications of interest at precise resolution.

 Another form of high-resolution sequencing is single-cell-resolution.
 Just as how single-cell transcriptome-sequencing has revealed new cellular subtypes that are stratified by their gene expression signatures, mapping single-cell epitranscriptomes can likewise reveal new cellular subtypes that are stratified by specific RNA modifications.
 We are currently exploring techniques that will facilitate single-cell epitranscriptome sequencing.
 For instance, we have recently explored antibody-independent methods for sequencing RNA modifications.
 By harnessing the quantitative precision of m6ACE, we generated training datasets for developing a new algorithm, xPore to map and quantify m6A methylation using direct RNA sequencing, generating transcriptome-wide and single-base-resolution RNA methylomes (Pratanwanich et al. 2020).